Block Voter Model: Conclusion

 \section{Conclusion}

 In this paper, Monte Carlo simulations and finite-size scaling theory was used to study a medium-ranged interactions version of voter model with outflow dynamics.
 The model is defined in terms of two parameters, the size of the persuasive cluster of spins ($N_{PCS}$) and the noise parameter $q$ associated with the resistance that every spin has for accepting such outflow influence.
-Considering both synchronous and asynchronous updates, the resulting phase diagram in the $N_{PCS} \times q$ parameter space indicates that the region where there exists an ordered phase increases with increasing range of the interactions, meaning that how large the persuasive cluster is more power of persuasion it has.
-The calculated critical exponents for different sizes of PCS support the well-known criterion of universality class, stating that medium-range interactions models with up-down symmetry exhibit Ising-like critical behaviour for all arbitrarily large but finite range of the interactions.
+Considering both synchronous and asynchronous updates, the resulting phase diagram in the $ N_{PCS}\times q$ parameter space indicates that the region where there exists an ordered phase increases with increasing range of the interactions, meaning that a larger PCS has more power of persuasion, when compared to a smaller one.
+The calculated critical exponents for different sizes of PCS support the well-known criterion of universality class, stating that medium-range interactions models with up-down symmetry exhibit Ising-like critical behavior for all arbitrarily large but finite range of the interactions.

-\ack{C.I.N.
-Sampaio is supported by CNPq.
-The authors acknowledge partial support from CNPq, FINEP and FACEPE.